 2.1.6 Executive Committee.
 The Foundation Board shall have an Executive Committee comprised of the President-Board Chair, the Vice-President-Chair-Elect, and each component chair.
 The Executive Committee shall have power to act on behalf of the Foundation Board as authorized by the Foundation Board.

 2.1.7 Term of Directors.
 All Directors of the Foundation Board shall serve three (3) year terms.
 Terms shall be staggered.
 Directors may serve two (2) consecutive three (3) year terms; the second term contingent upon a letter of intent from the Director approved by the Executive Committee.
 Thereafter, Directors may be re-selected to the Board after a one-year gap following the close the second three-year term.
+If a Director is elected to serve as Chair-Elect, they may extend their second term until the end of their tenure as Chair of the Foundation Board.

 2.1.8.
 Vacancies.
 A Director vacancy shall be filled for the unexpired portion of the term by appointment of the Executive Committee of the Society.